Kniveton baronets

 The first Baronet was appointed a Knight of the Shire in 1603 and was Member of Parliament for Derbyshire 1604–1611 and High Sheriff of Derbyshire in 1587 and 1615.
-His son, the second Baronet, was knighted in 1605 by James I and served as High Sheriff of Derbyshire in 1623.
-During the English Civil War the third Baronet was a strong Royalist and served as Governor of Tutbury Castle.
+His son, Gilbert, the second Baronet, was knighted in 1605 by James I and served as High Sheriff of Derbyshire in 1623.
+During the English Civil War Sir Andrew, the third Baronet of Hassop was a strong Royalist and served as Governor of Tutbury Castle.
 He was captured and imprisoned in 1646.
 His support of Charles I created substantial debt for which he was again imprisoned in 1653.
 He sold Mercaston Hall and the Manor of Mercaston in 1654 in order to facilitate his release and other estates including Kniveton in the 1660s.
 The baronetcy was extinct on the death of his brother the fourth Baronet in 1706.